Bands & Projects

 I've been doing one-off solo drumset performances every few years since the mid-1990s.
 It's simultaneously invigorating, deeply satisfying and uniquely terrifying to step out of the sideman role and completely own the sonic space for 30-45 minutes at a crack.
 It gels what's most central to my playing at that moment, and pushes me way beyond the comfort of the familiar and reliable.
 I'm inspired by the solo work of Max Roach, Anthony Braxton, Gerry Hemingway, Nate Wooley, Ken Vandermark, and Eric Hofbauer.

-Here's a recording from one of the first solo shows (1997): a drumset adaptation of Witold Lutoslawski's landmark String Quartet.
+Here's a recording from one of my first solo shows (1997): a drumset adaptation of Witold Lutoslawski's landmark String Quartet.

 Drum duos are also a favorite thing.
 Eric Rosenthal and I have a 2-years-running annual tradition of a March drum duo set followed by an improvised set with one or more instrumental guests.